miralea/DQGlyco/README.md

 ### 3. Example analysis

-The example analysis in [*analysis/example_analysis*](analysis/example_analysis) comes as a quarto file which can be downloaded and executed or as an interactie html to explore.
+The example analysis in [*analysis/example_analysis*](analysis/example_analysis) comes as a quarto file which can be downloaded and executed or as an interactive html to explore.
 We provide the data to try this workflow script in the contained data folder.

+To use it:\
+- Clone or download this repository (green button at the top, then click downlaod as zip) \
+- Unzip the downloaded folder and unzip the data folder in  [*analysis/example_analysis*](analysis/example_analysis) \
+- Navigate to the script [*analysis/example_analysis/DQGlyco_exampleanalysis.qmd*](analysis/example_analysis/DQGlyco_exampleanalysis.qmd), open it with RStudio and follow the steps \

+## Contact

+For further questions, please open an issue or contact: mira.burtscher(a)embl.de